Analysis of Optimization Algorithms via Sum-of-Squares: Abstract

 \section{Abstract}

-In this work, we introduce a new framework for unifying and systematizing the performance analysis of first-order black-box optimization algorithms for unconstrained convex minimization.
+We introduce a new framework for unifying and systematizing the performance analysis of first-order black-box optimization algorithms for unconstrained convex minimization.
 The low-cost iteration complexity enjoyed by first-order algorithms renders them particularly relevant for applications in machine learning and large-scale data analysis.
-Our approach is based on sum-of-squares optimization, which allows to introduce a hierarchy of semidefinite programs (SDPs) that give increasingly better convergence bounds for higher levels of the hierarchy.
-The (dual of the) first level of the sum-of-squares hierarchy corresponds to the SDP reformulation of the Performance Estimation Problem, first introduced by Drori and Teboulle [{\em Math.\ Program.}, 145(1):451--482, 2014] and developed further by Taylor, Hendrickx, and Glineur [{\em Math.\ Program.}, 161(1):307--345, 2017].
-Illustrating the usefulness of our approach, we recover, in a unified manner, several known convergence bounds for four widely-used first-order algorithms, and also derive new convergence result{s} for noisy gradient descent with inexact line search methods.
+Relying on sum-of-squares (SOS) optimization, we introduce a hierarchy of semidefinite programs that give increasingly better convergence bounds for higher levels of the hierarchy.
+Alluding to the power of the SOS hierarchy, we show that the (dual of the) first level corresponds to the Performance Estimation Problem (PEP) introduced by Drori and Teboulle [{\em Math.\ Program.}, 145(1):451--482, 2014], a powerful framework for determining convergence rates of first-order optimization algorithms.
+Consequently, many results obtained within the PEP framework can be reinterpreted as degree-1 SOS proofs, and thus, the SOS framework provides a promising new approach for certifying improved rates of convergence by means of higher-order SOS certificates.
+To determine analytical rate bounds, in this work we use the first level of the SOS hierarchy and derive new result{s} for noisy gradient descent with inexact line search methods (Armijo, Wolfe, and Goldstein).